 - Try floating a cork in the water while playing with the Resonance Bowl.
 Observe its movements.

-- You can also place a small amount of sand in the bottom of the bowl (…instead of water) and observe how the vibrations move the sand.
+- You can also place a small amount of sand in the bottom of the bowl (…instead of water) and observe how the ripples move the sand.

 Thank you to Buzz Putnam of Whitesboro High School in Marcy, NY for his contributions to this article.